MG ZS EV review

 The MG ZS has had a relatively short life so far, as an SUV that is.
 MG previously sold a ZS saloon and family hatchback based on the Rover 45 up until 2005 when the remaining assets of MG Rover moved into Chinese ownership.
 When the ZS was reborn in 2017 it returned as a petrol SUV that showed how the new MG brand was making strides in upping the quality of its cars.
 Even so, the ZS remained a budget option let down by relatively poor fuel economy.
 The MG ZS EV addressed this by swapping the petrol motor for a pure electric powertrain.

-Three trims are available in combination with the Long Range set-up: SE, Trophy and Trophy Connect, although the entry SE is generously equipped and will probably offer enough for most buyers.
+Three trims are available in combination with both the standard range and the Long Range set-up: SE, Trophy and Trophy Connect, although the entry SE is generously equipped and will probably offer enough for most buyers.

 Flashy badge or not, the growing demand for small EVs means the ZS EV could be ideally positioned to be one of MG’s best selling cars – in the UK at least.
 Part of this potential is thanks to MG’s manufacturing capability.
 While rivals from Hyundai or Kia have long waiting lists, MG looks to have the capacity to increase production.
 This is helped by the fact that it recently opened a battery factory in China which is claimed to be able to produce enough cells for up to 300,000 vehicles a year.